 - Port charges.
 Larger and more productive port terminals tend to have lower rates, attracting port calls.

 - Distance.
-A simple function of the amount of bunker fuel consumed since fuel accounts for about 50% of a containership operating costs.
+A simple function of the amount of bunker fuel consumed since fuel accounts for about 50% of the operating costs of a containership.
 Longer distances tend to have higher rates.

 - Economies of scale.
 The larger the volume between port pairs, the larger the ships that can be employed to service them, which reduces operating costs.
 Larger volumes are also subject to more competition, which holds down rates.
 The limits to economies of scale are related to the nautical profile of the concerned ports.